Voronxr/MYRESUME/README.md

-- 👋 Hi, I’m Viktor
-- 👀 I’m web 3.0 builder
-- 🌱 I study cryptocurrencies, help projects go to market, I write articles/guides, shoot videos on cryptocurrencies
-- 📫 How to reach me telegram - @voronrockstar
-- Discord - VoronXR#9768
-- email moriskaktak@gmail.com

 **THIS IS MY PORTFOLIO:**

-My name is Viktor Voronkov (@VoronXR) I am 27 years old, joined the crypto industry in 2021.
+Hi, my name is Viktor Voronkov (@VoronXR) I am 27 years old, joined the crypto industry in 2021.
 I am compiling this resume for a full-time job search in the crypto industry.

 <a href="https://ibb.co/2S5r2Dt"><img src="https://i.ibb.co/RN7Knx0/2022-06-21-16-30-50.jpg" alt="2022-06-21-16-30-50" border="0"></a>